Introduction and background

 Skills for Health has been commissioned to provide project management and lead on the development of the Capabilities Framework.

-We will establish a steering group to guide the development process and provide specialist clinical expertise.
-The steering group membership will include multi-professional representation from key stakeholder organisations (e.g. HEIs, professional bodies, royal colleges, employers, etc).
+We have established a steering group to guide the development process and provide specialist clinical expertise.
+The steering group membership includes multi-professional representation from key stakeholder organisations (e.g. HEIs, professional bodies, royal colleges, employers, etc).
 To ensure the patient voice is represented, the process is co-produced, and a trauma informed approach adopted.
-We will seek representation from young people/service users with relevant lived experience.
+This includes representation from young people/service users with relevant lived experience.

-Initial development will include desk research to identify/review existing source documents (e.g. qualifications, frameworks, guidance, etc) and to map an outline structure for the framework.
+Initial development includes desk research to identify/review existing source documents (e.g. qualifications, frameworks, guidance, etc) and to map an outline structure for the framework.

-To optimise and broaden opportunities for input from all stakeholders there will also be a Reference Group which will include a wider range of organisations and individuals wishing to be kept up-dated on the development of the framework and to provide comments and feedback as part of a consultation process.
+To optimise and broaden opportunities for input from all stakeholders there is also a Reference Group which will include a wider range of organisations and individuals wishing to be kept up-dated on the development of the framework and to provide comments and feedback as part of a consultation process.

 Register to be involved.